soramichi/ptdump/README.md

 Dump page tables on various OSes and analyze them.

+**This version is modified by Soramichi Akiyama so that it works on Linux version 6.**

 ## Dumping

 Currently only dumping of x86-64 page tables is supported, and only on Linux